death doula

 The Freedom Waiting for You

-The weight you are carrying now, the weight of avoidance, is heavier than the work itself.
+If, by chance, you have been avoiding death groundwork because you think it will make your life feel heavier, I do want you to know that the weight you are carrying now, the weight of avoidance, is heavier than the work itself.
 Death groundwork is liberation.
 It is the gift of ground beneath you.
 The relief of knowing.
 The freedom of living without constant background fear.

 You do deserve that.